 Houlihan Lokey Advises Lendco and Cabot Square Capital

-Lendco, a portfolio company of Cabot Square Capital, has agreed to be acquired by Cerberus
+Lendco, a portfolio company of Cabot Square Capital, has been acquired by Cerberus

 Sellside Advisor

-Houlihan Lokey is pleased to announce the signing of a binding agreement under which Cerberus Capital Management (Cerberus) has agreed to acquire Lendco from Cabot Square Capital (Cabot) and other shareholders.
+Houlihan Lokey is pleased to announce that Cerberus Capital Management (Cerberus) has completed its acquisition of Lendco from Cabot Square Capital (Cabot) and other shareholders.
+The transaction closed on 24 April 2026.

 Founded in 2018, Lendco is one of the U.K.’s fastest-growing specialist buy-to-let and bridging lenders.
 Established as a strategic joint venture between Cabot and SPF Private Clients, Lendco has originated nearly £3 billion since inception and is currently marketing its seventh securitisation under its Atlas funding programme.
 Lendco’s success is attributable to its diverse, long-standing broker relationships, exceptional underwriting, scalable and efficient tech platform, and strong reputation with funding partners and the capital markets.